tagtime/TagTime/README.md

 At random times it pops up and asks what you're doing *right at that moment*.
 You answer with tags.

-For more on the idea behind this project, see our blog post at [messymatters.com/tagtime](http://messymatters.com/tagtime ).
+For more on the idea behind this project, see [messymatters.com/tagtime](http://messymatters.com/tagtime ).

 We're currently auto-tweeting git commits: [@tagtm](http://twitter.com/tagtm ).